Jordach/big_freaking_dig/mods/sprint/README.md

 stamina variable assigned to them, it is initially set to SPRINT_STAMINA and can go no higher.
-When the player is sprinting, this variable ticks down once each second, and when it reaches 0, the player stops sprinting and may be sent a warning depending on the value of SPRINT_WARN.
+When the player is sprinting, this variable ticks down once each second, and when it reaches 0, the player stops sprinting.
 It ticks back up when the player isn't sprinting and stops at SPRINT_STAMINA.
 Set this to a huge value if you want unlimited sprinting.

 SPRINT_TIMEOUT (default 0.5)

+Only used if SPRINT_METHOD = 0.
 How much time the player has after releasing w, to press w again and start sprinting.
 Setting this too high will result in unwanted sprinting and setting it too low will result in it being difficult/impossible to sprint.

-SPRINT_WARN (default true)

-If the player should be warned that his/her stamina has run out via the in game chat system.
-You may want to set this to false if the notifications get annoying.